 My phone is damaged and it therefore cannot receive the SMS code.
 What do I do?

-Please come to any Telstra store and we’ll lend you a phone so that you can receive the SMS code.
+Please find a store and we’ll lend you a phone so that you can receive the SMS code.
 Alternatively, you can insert your SIM into another compatible phone.

 I’ve lost my mobile phone and/or SIM card, so I can’t receive the SMS code.
 What do I do?